magneticio/vampkubistdocs/INSTALLATION.md

 * [Installation steps](#installation-steps)

 ## Prerequisites
-* An existing kubernetes cluster with Kubernetes version 1.9 or above installed.
+* An existing kubernetes cluster with Kubernetes versions between 1.9 and 1.3 installed.
+Kubernetes version 1.3 is recommended.
 * The current version has been tested only on Google Cloud, so it's recommended that you use that as well, in order to avoid issues.
 * Kubectl should be installed on the local computer with authorizations to access the cluster.
 * Curl should be installed locally.